 Fire Extinguisher Types Explained

-Now that you have an understanding of the different fire classes, knowing which type of fire extinguisher to select should be a bit easier.
-For further clarity, explanations of the extinguishers offered at webstaurantstore.com are listed below.
+Now that you have an understanding of the different fire classes, knowing which fire extinguisher types to select should be a bit easier.
+For further clarity, explanations of the extinguishers offered at the WebstaurantStore are listed below.